Landmark 30-year infrastructure strategy for all Victorians

 “We are extremely grateful to everyone who has been with us on this journey and added their voice to this plan for Victoria’s future,” Mr Masson said.

 “Importantly, we are also proud that every recommendation in this strategy is backed by evidence.
 This was a commitment we made in the beginning and every piece of analysis, independent technical reports and the outcomes of our consultation program are publicly available,” Mr Masson said.

 With the tabling of the final 30-year strategy, the Victorian Government now has 12 months to develop its response and a five year plan for infrastructure priorities.

 “We have finalised our first 30 year infrastructure strategy but this is just the beginning of an ongoing conversation with the community about how we plan for, deliver, fund and maintain our infrastructure.”

-To read the 30-year strategy, supporting technical documents and consultation reports visit our consultation website.
+You can read the 30-year strategy, supporting technical documents and consultation reports here.

 For media enquiries contact Julie Browning on 0419 003 063 or email@example.com